DataSolutions360/PyBer_Analysis/README.md

   - Total Fares
   - Average Fares per Ride

--Using the GROUPBY function, we were able to group the fares by city and data.
+- Using the GROUPBY function, we were able to group the fares by city and data.
 This was placed in a data frame using the DataFrame function
--Loc function was used to organize the pivot table within the given date range -The Copy function was used to create the city type and fare columns.
+- Loc function was used to organize the pivot table within the given date range
+- The Copy function was used to create the city type and fare columns.
 This was to create a new Data Frame.
--Index Function was used to set and re-set the date time index
+- Index Function was used to set and re-set the date time index